OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

         ./openvidu logs

+- Show actual installed version of OpenVidu Server Pro and basic information about the deployment.

+        ./openvidu version

+- Generate a report with useful information of the OpenVidu Server Pro deployment.
+This report includes: System information, containers running, logs and configuration files.
+More information about this command is available at troubleshooting section: [Generate a report with all deployment information](#generate-a-report-with-all-deployment-information)

+        ./openvidu report

 > To change current configuration, you just need to update `.env` configuration file with the new desired values and run `./openvidu restart` command.

 <br>